Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Don’t Wait During an Emergency

-Before we begin this article, we want to make it clear that this is in no way a substitute for medical advice.
+Remember that this article is not a substitute for medical advice.
 If you think your dog has eaten a lollipop and you’re concerned with the ingredients or material that they consumed, get them to your vet right away.

-As long as you’ve swept the ingredients and verified there’s nothing eminently toxic, then you can look for alternative answers.
-If you have any doubts, get to your vet quickly.
+As long as you’ve swept the ingredients and verified that nothing is eminently toxic, you can look for alternative answers.
+If you have any doubts, though, get to your vet quickly.

 Traditional Lollipop Ingredients